Welcome to The Science. Here you will find technical and validity information about McQuaig.

 Test Registration provides members of the public with a means of distinguishing genuine psychometric instruments from other less rigorous and objective instruments.
 This also includes other forms of assessment that do not meet the minimum criteria necessary for classification as a psychometric instrument.

-- Educational and Clinical testing
+- Educational and Clinical testing.

-- Publishing and dissemination of advisory statements in addition guidelines and other literature on standards for the construction, use and availability of tests
+- Publishing and dissemination of advisory statements in addition guidelines and other literature on standards for the construction, use and availability of tests.

-This could get long and complicated!
 Put simply, psychometrics are a set of techniques used to ensure, among other things, that: